 Prior to joining the firm, Mr. Njeim worked as an associate in the Seattle office of a national law firm.
 Previously, he worked for Boeing Commercial Airplanes for six years where he developed broad experience in systems engineering.
 Mr. Njeim’s responsibilities included the development of onboard and off-board airplane communications networks.
 In his most recent position with Boeing as Customer Engineer, Mr. Njeim managed airline accounts in Europe and Africa where he was responsible for negotiating, configuring, designing, and documenting airplane features, technologies, and systems specific to each airline.

-Mr. Njeim was recognized as a 2017 Washington “Rising Star” for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Njeim was recognized as a 2017 and 2018 Washington “Rising Star” for Intellectual Property by Super Lawyers magazine.

 Mr. Njeim is fluent in Arabic and French.